Emergency Small Business Loans

 Making a Specific Request

-When you apply for a small business loan, you should make your request as specific as possible.
+When you apply for an emergency business loan, you should make your request as specific as possible.
 Create a budget for how you’ll use the funds from your loan by estimating what you’ll buy and how much it will cost.
 If you’re buying equipment, look up its purchase price and other related costs, then project the amount of revenue the equipment will bring your business.
-Knowing how much you need and what you need it for will make it more likely that you’ll receive a small business loan offer that meets your needs.
+Knowing how much you need and what you need it for will make it more likely that you’ll receive an emergency small business loan offer that meets your needs.

 Reviewing Your Financial Statements